 7 Tips: How to create great video content

-The popularity of video marketing is both a good and bad thing.
+The popularity of online video marketing is both a good and bad thing.
 It’s good because it shows that there is clearly a demand for it.
 It’s bad because the more videos that exist, the harder it is to create great video content that stands out.

 Here are some tips to create stellar video content: